 Most recently, the FDA has approved:

 first DMTto be approved to treat PPMS and the only one approved for all four types of MS.

 - Cladribine (Mavenclad).
-It’s approved to treat relapsing-remitting MS (RRMS) as well as active secondary progressive MS (SPMS).
+It’s approved to treat relapsing-remitting MS (RRMS) and active secondary progressive MS (SPMS).

 - Siponimod (Mayzent).
-It’s approved to treat RRMS, Active SPMS, and clinically isolated syndrome (CIS).
-In a phase III clinical trial, it effectively reduced the rate of relapse in people with Active SPMS.
-Compared to a placebo, it cut the relapse rate in half.
+It’s approved to treat RRMS, active SPMS, and clinically isolated syndrome (CIS).
+In a phase 3 clinical trial, siponimod effectively reduced the rate of relapse in people with active SPMS.
+Compared with a placebo, it cut the relapse rate in half.